 3.1 The Customer will be able to set up new User Licences through the Site or PiPcall Support.
 As soon as the Customer sets up a User License through the Site or activated via PiPcall support the Customer will be liable to pay for the User Licence even if the User never activates or uses the User

 3,2 When the Customer sets up a new User Licence it will confirm the following details for that applicable User Licence through the Site (all of which form part of the User Licence Terms):

-3.2.1 The term of the User Licence, which will usually be monthly or annual.
+3.3.
+The OrderForm will detail the term of the User Licences, which will usually be monthly or annual.
 User Licences will automatically extend for the same term after the end of the initial term or renewal term (as applicable) unless the Customer gives:

 Such notice to be issued by email to firstname.lastname@example.org prior to the end of the initial term or renewal term.
 Such notice must be given by the authorised administrator on behalf of the Customer otherwise such notice may not be deemed valid;

 4.1 The Supplier shall provide the Services with reasonable skill and care and in accordance with any Service